tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/autocomplete.md

         “medic” -> “medicare coverage”, ”medical assistant”

-3. **oneTermWithContext** – completes the last term in a query with two or more therms, where the last two terms are a phrase that exists in the index, for example:
+3. **oneTermWithContext** – completes the last term in a query with two or more terms, where the last two terms are a phrase that exists in the index, for example:

         “washington medic” -> “washington medicaid”, ”washington medical”